kimrin/JapaneseChess/README.md

 (Before registering the Shogi Engine, comment out Main.jl's "please commented out when registration" require command lines, and register.
 After registration, uncomment these lines.)

-A necessary file `fv.bin` is not in our repogitory, due to a different distribution license.
+A necessary file `fv.bin` is not in our repository, due to a different distribution license.

 Please download a recent "Bonanza" Shogi program and copy the file `fv.bin` into this directory.